University Level Workshops

 - a small-group activity, designed to draw on the five components of the historical inquiry process: formulate questions; gather and organize; interpret and analyze; evaluate and draw conclusions; and communicate.

-- a discussion session for students to share the results of their group findings with the rest of the class.
+- a discussion session for students to share the results of their group findings with their classmates.

 Upon completion of this workshop, students are able to: